MisterHW/BSICS-SVR/doc/readme_project_creation.md

 	  cmp  r2, r3
 	  bcc  FillZerobss

-is implemented to zero-fill the new bss regment (now reduced in size and no longer coinsiding with RAM extents).
+is already implemented to zero-fill the (now-modified) bss memory segment (now reduced in size and no longer coinciding with RAM extents).
 Right below one adds:

 	/* Zero fill the bss_nc segment. */
 	ldr  r2, =_sbss_nc